mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 ## 2.0 - Outline

 At its simplest, the Single Responsibility Principle states that "A class should have only one reason to change."
-It can be easy to see how this can be applied to an object-oriented language like C#, but it isn't always obvious how this can relate to XAML files.
+This principle can be easily applied to an object-oriented language like C#, but it isn't always obvious how it applies to XAML files.

 Instead of thinking about classes, we can apply this rule by asserting that **an _element_ should only have one reason to change**.
-An element in our XAML files is a representation of an instance of a class, and so the comparison is clear.
-However, rather than looking at the reasons to change a class, we'll be looking at the reasons to change a single instance of a class.
+An element in our XAML files represents an instance of a class, so the comparison is clear.
+However, rather than looking at the reasons to change a class, we'll look at the reasons to change a single class instance.

 In this part, we'll look at:

 - How this helps make maintainable code.
 - Separating your content and layout.

-Yes, there are only two sections to this part, but they're the building blocks of making XAML files that are easy to maintain.
+Yes, this part has only two sections, but they're the building blocks of making easy-to-maintain XAML files.

 ## 2.1 - How this helps make code easier to maintain